Cotroni crime family

 The organization was established in the 1940s by Vincenzo Cotroni, a Calabrian immigrant from Mammola.
 Its territory once covered most of southern Quebec and Ontario.
 An internal war broke out between the Calabrian and Sicilian factions of the family in the late 1970s, which resulted in the death of acting captain Paolo Violi and his brothers.
-This allowed the Sicilian Rizzuto faction, a Mafia crime family to overtake the Cotroni's Calabrian faction as the preeminent crime family in Montreal.
+This allowed the Sicilian Rizzuto faction to overtake the Cotroni's Calabrian faction as the preeminent crime family in Montreal.
 Vincenzo died of cancer in 1984, followed by his brother Frank in 2004.

 History

 In 1924, Vincenzo Cotroni immigrated to Montreal, Quebec, with his two sisters, Marguerita and Palmina, and his brother Giuseppe; his two other brothers, Frank and Michel, were later born in Montreal.
-In the late 1920s, Vincenzo Cotroni attended a wrestling school where his teacher, the professional wrestler Armand Courville, ended up joining the family.
-Cotroni and Courville became infamous in Montreal for their roles in the "baseball bat elections" of the 1930s as the two men worked as enforcers for the Quebec Liberal Party, using baseball bats to threaten or beat up voters opposed to the Liberals.
+In the late 1920s, Cotroni attended a wrestling school where his teacher, the French-Canadian professional wrestler Armand Courville, ended up joining the family.
+Cotroni and Courville became infamous in Montreal for their roles in the "baseball bat elections" of the 1930s, working as enforcers for the Quebec Liberal Party and using baseball bats to threaten or assault voters opposed to the Liberals.
 When the Union Nationale won the 1936 election, Cotroni and Courville switched their loyalties.
-Cotroni and Courville, for their role in the "baseball bat elections", forged political connections that ensured immunity from prosecution for decades to come afterwards.
+The two men forged political connections that ensured immunity from prosecution for decades afterwards.

-In the 1950s, the family formed a strong connection to the New York-based Bonanno crime family, as the crime family began controlling the majority of Montreal's drug trade.
+In the 1950s, the Cotroni family formed a strong connection to the New York-based Bonanno crime family, which was beginning to control the majority of Montreal's drug trade.
 In 1953, Carmine "Lilo" Galante, an influential member of the Bonanno family, arrived in Montreal and worked with Cotroni.
-Galante planned to make Montreal a pivotal location in the importation of heroin from overseas for distribution in New York City and across the United States in the French Connection.
+Galante planned to make Montreal a pivotal location in the importation of heroin from overseas for distribution in New York and across the United States via the French Connection.
 Police also estimated that Galante was collecting gambling profits in Montreal worth about $50 million per year.
-In April 1956, due to Galante's strong-arm extortion tactics, the Canadian government deported him back to the United States.
+In April 1956, due to Galante's strong-arm extortion tactics, the Canadian government deported him back to the U.S.